Numerical study of unitary fermions in one spatial dimension: Analysis and results

 Following the approach of \cite{PhysRevLett.109.250403}, I use an ansatz fit function for the Bertsch parameter extrapolation.
 For trapped fermions, I fix $\calO^{(p)} = 0$ and determine the parameter $\calO$ using a constant linear least-squares fit over a fit range in which observables appear independent of $Q$ (within statistical uncertainties).
 For untrapped fermions, I use the ansatz $p=1$ and determine the fit parameters $\calO$ and $\calO^{(p)}$.
 Fit results for each case are presented in \Tab{many-body_trapped_extrap} (trapped) and \Tab{many-body_untrapped_extrap} (untrapped) along with the fit range used, and the goodness of fit.
 Fit results and associated error bands are plotted in \Fig{trapped-thermo_extrap} and \Fig{untrapped-thermo_extrap}.
 Within this analysis, I obtain the Bertsch parameters $\xi=0.375(1)$ (I), $\xi=0.374(1)$ (II) and $\xi=0.375(2)$ (III) for trapped fermions, and $\xi=0.370(2)$ for untrapped fermions.
 These results are consistent to within about two standard deviations, and are also consistent with the analysis of \cite{PhysRevLett.109.250403}.
 Similar fits were performed for the contact and yield the values $\lim_{Q\to\infty} C_Q L_0/Q^{3/2} = 0.860(1)$ (trapped) and $\lim_{Q\to\infty} C_Q L_0/Q^2 = 1.119(5)$ (untrapped) in the thermodynamic limit.

-Having determined the contacts and integrated contact densities for the trapped and untrapped many-body systems, it is then possible to determine the subleading parameter $\zeta$ appearing in \Eq{bertsch_function}.
+Having determined the energies and integrated contact densities for the trapped and untrapped many-body systems, it is then possible to determine the subleading parameter $\zeta$ appearing in \Eq{bertsch_function}.
 In the untrapped case the relationship is trivially given by

-Plugging in values for the contact obtained from \Tab{many-body_untrapped_extrap} yields $\zeta = 0.534(3)$.
+Plugging in the value for the contact obtained from \Tab{many-body_untrapped_extrap} yields $\zeta = 0.534(3)$.
 A far less trivial relation can be derived for the trapped Fermi gas using Thomas-Fermi theory (see \App{thomas-fermi} for details).
 Particularly, from \Eq{thomas-fermi_trapped_energy} one finds for the trapped case:

 Plugging in estimates for the trapped contact and Bertsch parameter quoted in \Tab{many-body_trapped_extrap} yields $\zeta = 0.535(2)$, which is fully consistent with the untrapped result.
-Interestingly, one may also combine the results of \Eq{trapped_zeta} and \Eq{untrapped_zeta} by equating $\zeta$ appearing in each formula to obtain a third determination of the Bertsch parameter which depends solely the estimates of the contact for each system.
+Interestingly, one may also combine the results of \Eq{trapped_zeta} and \Eq{untrapped_zeta} by equating $\zeta$ in each formula to obtain a third determination of the Bertsch parameter which depends solely on the estimates of the contact for each system.
 Doing so yields the value $\xi=0.372(8)$, which is consistent with the other determinations based on estimates of the energy.